Clever-ISA/Clever-ISA/specs/Vector.md

 Opcode: 0x400
 Operands: One Instruction followed by it's operands
-h: `[00 ss]`, where `ss` is the size of each value operated on by the instruction.
+h: `[00 ss]`, where `ss` is the size of each vector element.

 Operand Constraints: At least one operand for the instruction following the prefix shall be a vector operand.
-For opcode 0x200, both operands shall be vector registers.
-For opcodes 0x201-0x202, the first two operands shall be vector registers and the third shall be an immediate value with size equal to the size control of both vector registers (An immediate value with size 16 is permitted)

 Exceptions:
 - UND, if `cr0.VEC`=0.
 - UND, if the instruction following the prefix is invalid or undefined
+- UND, if any vector operand has a size less than the element size
 - UND, if an operand constraint is violated
 - Any exception that occurs while evaluating the intermediate instruction.